Who Needs A Cell Signal Booster For Their Home?

 How Do They Actually Work?

 This makes sense.
-People are spending more time indoors, which means more devices per household are spending time connected to WiFi.
+People are spending more time indoors, which means more devices per household are spending time connected to Wi-Fi.
 All of these devices are using up a lot more bandwidth than they were before the coronavirus.
 This has caused increased latency (a.k.a. lag).

 People are using their phones more than ever before.
 Streaming from mobile devices is at an all-time high.
 And so is online gaming.

-Let's answer some beginner-level questions about home cell signal boosters.
+Let's answer some beginner-level questions about in-house cell phone signal boosters.
 Particularly how to choose the right one.
 There are a lot of choices out there.
 Even at SureCall Canada, we offer multiple options.
 Admittedly, research on this topic can get confusing sometimes.
 So which Canadian home cell phone signal booster should you choose?
 Here are the answers to some important questions to ask yourself before settling on one.

 1. Who Needs A Cell Signal Booster For Their Home?

 They are designed to fix these exact problems.
 Not only do they increase data performance and help prevent dropped calls, but it doesn’t even matter what provider you use (at least with SureCall Canada boosters it doesn't).
-All of the home signal boosters from SureCall are equipped with directional antennas that can target specific carrier towers.
+All of the in-house cell phone signal boosters from SureCall are equipped with directional antennas that can target specific carrier towers.
 You can toggle from tower to tower, discovering which one provides the best data and voice performance for your home.
 This means faster data transfer for web browsing, email, and every other app.

 You can even customize your use of the signal booster to boost signals in specific areas of the home.